jaisidhsingh/Cluster-Summarization-NLP/README.md

 This starts a simple terminal input loop to enter the articles.
 Type 'exit' to submit and trigger summarization.

 ### Approach:
 For multiple articles, the sentences are first turned to embeddings and resulting clusters in the embedding space are extracted.
-Finally each cluster is summarized.
+Subsequently, each cluster is summarized.

 ![tSNE](https://user-images.githubusercontent.com/75247817/147751106-2acecd28-eadc-43f7-b440-bb664f0454bf.png)